Pratyaksh524/macmodular/README.md

 7. **View PQRST labeling** and detailed metrics for individual leads
 8. **Monitor arrhythmia detection** in real-time

+### Generating Reports
+- Click "Generate Report" on the dashboard
+- Choose a filename and location (e.g., Downloads)
+- The app also stores a managed copy in `reports/` and updates `reports/index.json`
+- The new report appears instantly in the dashboard "Recent Reports" panel; click Open to view

 ## ECG Metrics

 The application calculates and displays the following metrics in real-time: